A step toward a reinforcement learning de novo genome assembler: Discussion

-The transformation of real problems into games is a possibility for reusing the promising technology developed focusing on games~\cite{Reis2020}.
-In this sense, the modeling of the genome assembly problem through a game can work as an alternative representation of the problem and may reduce the space of states explored by the agent.
-Representing the assembly problem as a maze with multiple targets/objectives could be an example for such modeling approach.

-One of the main benefits of representing the problem as a game is the reduction of the space of actions, which, in the proposed modeling approach, increases with the number of \emph{reads}.
-Mnih et. al~\cite{Mnih2015}, for example, were capable of achieving a common deep reinforcement learning architecture capable of resolving several Atari games, being remarkable that the best performances were achieved in games with fewer actions, as in the game \emph{Breakout}, which requires only two actions (move right or left).
-In this game the agent was able to learn, from its performance and without instruction, that producing a gap is a valid strategy for optimizing its results (illustrated in Figure \ref{fig:08}).

-The use of \emph{Graph Embedding} may act as an option of modeling approach allowing the use of deep reinforcement learning without requiring the conversion of the problem into an image –-- especially when considering that the genome assembly problem may be represented through a graph for optimizing the problem, in the shape of the Traveling Salesman Problem (TSP)~\cite{Cook2012, Zhenyu2011}.
-As presented by Vesselinova et. al, numerous studies investigated the application of deep reinforcement learning for solving graph problems, including TSP~\cite{Vesselinova2020}.
+The use of \emph{graph embedding} may act as another option for modeling approaches allowing the use of deep RL without requiring the conversion of the problem into an image –- the genome assembly problem may be represented through a graph, in the shape of the traveling salesman problem (TSP)~\cite{Cook2012, Zhenyu2011}.

-Finally, one other aspect to be considered before the adoption of reinforcement learning into the genome assembly problem is the generalization of the agent´s learning --- a major challenge for the use of RL in real-world problems~\cite{Ponsen2010}.
-As designed into the RL environment for the genome assembly problem, the learning acquired by the agent when assembling a set of \emph{reads} will hardly be applied for the assembly of a new set.
+Finally, one last aspect to be considered for the adoption of RL into the genome assembly problem is the generalization of the agent´s learning -- a major challenge for the use of RL in real-world problems~\cite{Ponsen2010}.
+As designed for the RL environment for the genome assembly problem, the learning acquired by the agent when assembling a set of \emph{reads} will hardly be applied for the assembly of a new set.